enactjs/cli/README.md

 Some editors, including Sublime Text, Atom, and Visual Studio Code, provide plugins for ESLint.

 They are not required for linting.
-You should see the linter output right in your terminal as well as the browser console.
+You should see the linter output right in your terminal.
 However, if you prefer the lint results to appear right in your editor, there are some extra steps you can do.

 You would need to install an ESLint plugin for your editor first.